 - Getting Your Startup Acquired for $24 Million in Just 7 Months (Interview with Karl Chong, CEO of Groupon SG) [Video]

-- The Superstar Effect: How to Get Maximum Results When You Have Too Many Ideas
+- The Superstar Effect: What To Do When You Have Too Many Ideas